China calls for Russia-Ukraine cease-fire, peace talks

 The peace proposal mainly elaborated on long-held Chinese positions, including referring to the need that all countries' “sovereignty, independence and territorial integrity be effectively guaranteed."

-It also called an end to the “Cold War mentality" — it's standard term for what it regards as U.S. hegemony and interference in other countries.
+It also called an end to the “Cold War mentality" — China's standard term for what it regards as U.S. hegemony and interference in other countries.

 “A country’s security cannot be at the expense of other countries’ security, and regional security cannot be guaranteed by strengthening or even expanding military blocs,” the proposal said.
 “The legitimate security interests and concerns of all countries should be taken seriously and properly addressed.”